AltiMario/matrixslave/README.md

 * To run the app

-    $ java -jar matrixslave.jar
+    $ java -jar matrixslave-1.0.jar

-- open the browser at http://localhost:3000/v1/slave/health-check to check if everything is fine
+- open the browser at http://localhost:3001/v1/slave/health-check to check if everything is fine

 - wait for the master calls